 As you can see the dialog has three sections, Location, Naming and Options.
 I will discuss them in that order.
 Fortunately, there are very minor differences here between whether you use a session or catalog.

 Note: although the Export and the Process functions have many similarities, only the Export Originals function allows you to export originals.
 The Process function does not provide any of that.

 Originals > Location

-In the Location fields you select the destination folder for export.
-With a session the Session Output folder is the default in the Store Files field, but you can override this.
+In the Location fields, you select the destination folder for export.
+With a Session, the Session Output folder is the default in the Store Files field, but you can override this.
 Select any folder you like.
-Additional you can use a subfolder inside the selected folder.
+Additionally, you can use a subfolder inside the selected folder.
 Just type in the name of the subfolder or an entire path in the Sub Folder field and the Sample Path area below it will show you the result.

 Originals > Naming

 Leave this setting to the default Image Name token if you want to keep the name on export the same as the original.
 If not, again you have the tokens at your disposal for renaming.
 The Job Name field corresponds with the token with the same name.
 What you type in here is filled in on export.